SulisEm/netlogo-basic-example/README.md

-the project is related to ABM
+This project is related to ABM